 transient data store.

-For very sensitive data, even the parties sharing the private data might want — or might be required by government regulations — to “purge” the data stored on their peers after a set amount of time, leaving behind only a hash of the data to serve as immutable evidence of the transaction.
+For very sensitive data, even the parties sharing the private data might want — or might be required by government regulations — to periodically “purge” the data on their peers, leaving behind a hash of the data on the blockchain to serve as immutable evidence of the private data.

-In some of these cases, the private data only needs to exist on the peer’s private database until it can be replicated into a database external to the blockchain network.
+In some of these cases, the private data only needs to exist on the peer’s private database until it can be replicated into a database external to the peer’s blockchain.
 The data might also only need to exist on the peers until a chaincode business process is done with it (trade settled, contract fulfilled, etc).
-To support the later use case, it is possible to purge private data if it has not been modified once a set number of subsequent blocks have been added to the private database.